Let us send you paid writing opportunities in our free email newsletter:

 • SBS Food is a 24/7 foodie channel for all Australians, with a focus on simple, authentic and everyday food inspiration from cultures everywhere.
-They accept pitches for features and first-person yarns, and pay competitive rates.
-They mostly publish pieces in the 600-800 word range.
+They accept pitches for features and first-person yarns.
+According to their pitch guide, their rates are comparative to other digital publishers, and they mostly publish pieces in the 600-800 word range.
 To learn more, refer to this page.

 • The Skinny presents a cross-section of the most exciting cultural happenings across Scotland.
 They cover the best new music, film, comedy, theatre, visual art, food and drink, club nights, literature and spoken word to be found in Edinburgh, Glasgow and beyond.
 They're seeking features between 700-1400 words and reviews of 200-400 words.
 According to their payments page, they pay between £40-65 for a feature, and between £10-20 for a review.
 To learn more, refer to this page.